 Let’s walk upstairs.
 You’ll notice all the wall hangings have changed (even added some Karma Sutra paintings in the tower room), but what hasn’t changed is the library.
 Notice the blue sky painted ceiling and many books on the shelves though-out this room.

 Finally, back on the first floor is the brewery.
-Yup, it’s still there anIMG_1339d is being IMG_1338used a lot more too.
+Yup, it’s still there and is being used a lot more too.

 Well, I ran out of photos to share, hope you enjoyed the virtual photo tour, next time, stop in person and look around and you might find other hidden treasures left behind from the Cheshire Cat.
 In the meantime, I think I’ll have a beer.